kgoedecke/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [Envato Elements](https://github.com/envato/extensions-sketch-plugin), by envato: Envato Elements Sketch plugin makes it easy to import a select range of Web and Mobile UI Kits from Envato Elements!
+- [Cloudinary Plugin](https://github.com/cloudinary-devs/cloudinary-sketch-plugin), by Maya Shavin: Cloudinary plugin for Sketch projects
+- [Frontify Plugin](https://github.com/Frontify/sketch), by Frontify: Connecting your brand and design worlds
 - [Crowdin for Sketch](https://github.com/crowdin/sketch-crowdin), by Crowdin: Localize the UI before programming starts.
 Translate and preview any design with ease
 - [AEUX](https://github.com/google/sketch2ae), by Battle Axe: Transfer layer to After Effects
 - [Color Copy Paste](https://github.com/sonnylazuardi/color-copy-paste), by Sonny Lazuardi Hermawan:
 - [Sketch Wakatime](https://github.com/wakatime/sketch-wakatime), by WakaTime: A Plugin to update your WakaTime stats automatically from Sketch.
-- [Frontify Plugin](https://github.com/Frontify/sketch), by Frontify: Connecting your brand and design worlds
 - [Justinmind Sketch](https://github.com/justinminddevelopment/justinmind-sketch), by Justinmind: You can export artboards, layers and pages you’ve made in Sketch to Justinmind and turn them into interactive shareable prototypes.
 - [Overflow](https://overflow.io), by proto.io: Overflow is the world’s first user flow diagramming tool tailored for designers.
 It empowers designers to design, present and share beautiful user flow diagrams that tell a story.
 - [Miro Plugin for Sketch](https://github.com/miroapp/sketch_plugin), by Miro: Add, share and discuss your Sketch artboards with the team in Miro.
 The plugin allow to sync the artboards with the boards in one click